 On November 5, 2021, Congress passed H.R.3684 - Infrastructure Investment and Jobs Act and on November 13, 2021, the President executed the \$1.0 trillion Bipartisan Infrastructure Bill (BIL).
 Under BIL, airports were allocated \$25.0 billion over the next five years.
 The allocation was split into three components: \$15.0 billion for Airport Infrastructure Grant (AIG) Program, \$5.0 billion for Airport Terminal Program (ATP), and \$5.0 billion for FAA infrastructure assets.
 The AIG is formula-based funding allocated based on passenger traffic.
 The ATP portion is discretionarily awarded by the FAA.
-The Airport anticipates funding from the AIG and ATP.
-The Airport submitted applications for the fiscal year 2022 ATP available funding.
-The Airport was initially approved for \$60.0 million of fiscal year 2022 ATP funding for improvements to the baggage handling system but was awarded an additional \$1.0 million for a total award amount of \$61.0 million.
-The Airport was also awarded \$46.7 million under the AIG.
-The Airport submitted applications for the fiscal year 2023 ATP available funding and was approved for \$22.0 million in funding for improvements to the baggage handling system.
+The Airport submitted applications for available ATP funding for Federal fiscal years 2022, 2023 and 2024.
+Under the ATP, the Airport has been awarded a total of approximately \$97.1 million cover both Federal fiscal years 2022 and 2023.
+In February 2024, the Airport was approved for 2024 ATP funding in the amount of \$26.6 million.
+The ATP funds are for baggage handling system modernization.
+The Airport was also awarded \$178.6 million under the AIG for the Federal fiscal years 2022 through 2024.